-In meeting its mission to strengthen knowledge and understanding of dietary supplements, ODS invests intellectual leadership and dollars.
-ODS extramural investments can be categorized into four broad areas:
+In meeting its mission to strengthen knowledge and understanding of dietary supplements, ODS conducts programs and activities that can be categorized into five broad areas:

-ODS’s key activities are grouped into 15 programs under the four categories.
-An ODS staff member is responsible for overseeing each program and most ODS staff members are active in more than one program.
-Each program interacts with one or more stakeholder communities, including: research investigators; educators and teachers; health practitioners; research and educational institutions; federal agencies; dietary supplement, food, and related industries; media; consumer and public interest groups; and members of the public.
-For detailed information, see the section on ODS programs and activities on the ODS website.
+ODS’s key activities are grouped into the five categories.
+An ODS staff member oversees each program and most ODS staff members are active in more than one program.
+Each program interacts with one or more stakeholder communities, including: research investigators; educators; health practitioners; research and educational institutions; federal agencies; dietary supplement, food, and related industries; media; consumer and public interest groups; and members of the public.
+For detailed information, see ODS programs and activities on the ODS website.
 See also ODS’s Strategic Plan 2017-2021 to learn more.

 The ODS budget grew rapidly from 2000 to 2004; since 2004, the ODS budget has been relatively stable.

-In FY2010, ODS awarded $21.7 million to research projects.
-The distribution of these funds by project type—grants, contracts, and interagency agreements—is shown in Figure 2.
+In FY2016, ODS provided $21.3 million in funding to research projects.
+The distribution of these funds by project type—grants, contracts, and interagency agreements—is shown in the first figure.
 The largest allocation was for research grants.
-ODS does not award research grants directly but selectively cofunds meritorious peer-reviewed research relevant to dietary supplements that NIH institutes and centers submit.
+ODS does not award research grants directly but selectively cofunds meritorious peer-reviewed research relevant to dietary supplements with NIH institutes and centers.